South Korea–Peru Free Trade Agreement

-The South Korea-Peru Free Trade Agreement is signed between the governments of Korea and Peru on March 21, 2011, in Seoul, Korea.
-On July 6, 2011, the Korean Parliament passed a bill ratifying the agreement concluding the process of establishing the second FTA between Korea and a South American country.
+The South Korea-Peru Free Trade Agreement is signed between the governments of South Korea and Peru on March 21, 2011, in Seoul, Korea.
+On July 6, 2011, Korean Parliament passed a bill ratifying the agreement concluding the process of establishing the second free trade agreement between Korea and a South American country.
 The FTA did not need to be ratified by the Peruvian parliament.